 within the ruins of the Convento de San Francisco Javier, built

-by the Portuguese in 1682.
+by Portugal in 1682.
 Construction of the lighthouse began

 in 1845, but it was interrupted by a prolonged civil war, the Guerra